Safest Teeth Whiteners

 A tooth that is weakened and can't withstand the force required to chew might also need a crown.

-Dental implants are screw-shaped devices that are placed into the jawbone as artificial tooth roots.
+Dental implants are screw-shaped devices placed into the jawbone as artificial tooth roots.
 They are usually made of titanium.

 After an implant is inserted, a dental crown is placed on top to restore the tooth’s crown.